CMK10/About_me/README.md

 *Käthe-Kollwitz-Gesamtschule, Grevenbroich, Germany*
 * Worked as a teacher, delivering science and chemistry lessons to secondary school students (grades 5 to 10)
 * Managed classroom activities and ensured student engagement with a weekly commitment of 25.5 hours
-* Developed and executed lesson plans, supporting academic growth
+* Developed and executed lesson plans and lab activities, supporting academic growth

 **Research Scientist**
 *10/2017 - 12/2020*